semprag/biblatex-sp-unified/README.md

 An opinionated BibLaTeX implementation of the Unified Stylesheet for Linguistics Journals

-# Introduction #
+## Introduction

-`biblatex-sp-unified` is an opionated implementation in BibLaTeX of the [Unified Stylesheet for Linguistics Journal](http://celxj.org/downloads/UnifiedStyleSheet.pdf).
+`biblatex-sp-unified` is an opinionated implementation in BibLaTeX of the [Unified Stylesheet for Linguistics Journal](http://celxj.org/downloads/UnifiedStyleSheet.pdf).
 The stylesheet was developed by [CELxJ, the Committee of Editors of Linguistics Journals](http://celxj.org/).
 There is a standard BibTeX implementation, called [`unified.bst`](http://celxj.org/downloads/unified.bst), which was developed by Bridget Samuels, based on work done for the house-style of the journal [*Semantics and Pragmatics (S&P)*](http://semprag.org).

 The current project is a ground-up re-implementation in modern BibLaTeX.
 It is now being used by *S&P* for its articles.

-# Installation and use
+## Installation and use

 The `biblatex-sp-unified` style consists of two files: `biblatex-sp-unified.bbx` (which contains the bibliography formatting code) and, `sp-authoryear-comp.cbx` (which contains the code for formatting in-text citations in the style of *S&P*; since the Unified Stylesheet does not give any guidelines of in-text citations, this file is optional and users can choose other citation styles).

-These should be put somewhere where your TeX system can find them (perhaps, `~/Library/texmf/tex/latex/biblatex/{bbx,cbx}/`.
+These two files should be put somewhere where your TeX system can find them.
+For example, if you are using the MacTeX distribution on OS X, they would be belong at:

+    ~/Library/texmf/tex/latex/biblatex/bbx/biblatex-sp-unified.bbx
+    ~/Library/texmf/tex/latex/biblatex/cbx/sp-authoryear-comp.cbx

-The style depends on a modern TeX installation that includes biblatex 2.0+.
+Compiling LaTeX documents with this style depends on a modern TeX installation that includes biblatex 2.0+.
 It is tested only with the biber backend.

-To use the style in conjunction with sp.cls, you have to do two things:
+To use the style in conjunction with `sp.cls`, you have to do two things:

-1. include the class option 'biblatex' when calling sp.cls:
+1. Include the class option 'biblatex' when importing `sp.cls`:

-    `\documentclass[biblatex]{sp.cls}`
+    `\documentclass[biblatex]{sp}`

-2. include a line in your preamble that loads your bib-file:
+2. Include a line in your preamble that loads your bib-file:

     `\addbibresource{your-bib-database.bib}`